 No sunscreen OR makeup for 12 hours following treatment.
-Wash the face a few hours after treatment or before bed time.
+Wash the face a few hours after treatment or before bedtime.
 Use gentle cleanser such as Cetaphil.
 Gently massage the face with tepid water (a shower can provide an easier ability to massage the face while washing at the same time),and remove all serum and dried blood.
 12-72 hours post-treatment mineral makeup can be applied, but continue to use a gentle cleanser, hyaluronic acid serum, and physical sunblock with an SPF of 50.
 If a more aggressive treatment was performed they should also be instructed to use a more occlusive balm such as Aquaphor.

-After 48 to 72 hours following treatment client can return to regular skin care regimen.
+After 48 to 72 hours following treatment client can return to a regular skin care regimen.
 Retinol products are strongly suggested to use for optimal results.